-Download CSOC Protect Notice, Technical advice for travelling overseas with an agency-issued electronic device (PDF), December 2012
+Download ACSC Protect: Technical advice for travelling overseas with an agency-issued electronic device (PDF), December 2012

 - This product has been developed to assist IT security staff to secure agency devices and information before employees travel overseas.
 It should be read in conjunction with the advice provided in Travelling overseas with an electronic device.
 Additionally, this document should be considered in conjunction with an agency-developed risk assessment for high-threat travel situations and with Department of Foreign Affairs and Trade travel advice.
 For devices carrying classified information, consult the Australian Government Information Security Manual (ISM).

 - Government employees travelling overseas face additional information security risks.
 The following advice provides steps IT security staff should take before agency employees travel in order to maximise the security of devices and the information held on them.
 This is general advice which may not be applicable to every device.

 - Update the operating system and all software application installed on the device before the trip and while away.
 It is important to note most updates are fixes for identified vulnerabilities and should be applied as soon as they become available.
 If using a Windows operating system, automatic updates should be used.
 However, if using automatic updates, this should be done through connection to a virtual private network (VPN) back to the agency.

 - Minimise administrative privileges on the device to only users who need them.
 You should restrict the user's rights in order to permit them to only execute a specific set of predefined functions as required to complete their duties.

 - Enable application whitelisting to only allow approved programs to run, while all other programs are blocked from running by default.
 Solutions include Microsoft AppLocker.
 For tablets and smartphones, use mobile application management to specify which applications are allowed to be used.